ibm-cloud-docs/databases-for-redis/howto-user-management.md

 3. Select *New Credential*.
 4. Choose a descriptive name for your new credential.
 5. (Optional) Specify whether the new credentials use a public or private endpoint.
 Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the *Add Inline Configuration Parameters* field to generate connection strings using the specified endpoint.
 Use of the endpoint is not enforced.
 It just controls which hostnames are in the connection strings.
 Public endpoints are generated by default.
 6. Click *Add* to provision the new credentials.
-A username, password, and an associated user is auto-generated.
+A username, password, and an associated user are auto-generated.

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under *View Credentials*.